-Construction began on October 17 with sewer work on North Point Street, from Polk to Larkin streets.
+Construction began since October 2016 with sewer work on North Point Street, from Polk to Larkin streets.

 San Francisco Public Works will be working to incorporate key safety, sewer and water utility infrastructure improvements and streetscape enhancements along Polk Street, from Beach to McAllister streets.
 Improvements also include: paving, ADA curb ramps installation, alleyway improvements, sidewalk bulb-outs and bus bulb-outs, traffic signal upgrades, street light upgrades and bicycle lane improvements.

 - At times, there may be temporary intersection or lane closures as crews perform work resulting in possible travel delays.
 Please plan to allow for extra travel time during construction due to possible delays.